rebeccapeltz/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Navigating the Filesystem

 * Get an idea of where you are in the operating system.
 Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:*
+/Users/peltzr
 * Discover more about this filesystem.
-Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?*
+Use `ls` (the "list" command)to see what is in this directory. *
+becky-mac:~ peltzr$ ls
+becky-mac:~ peltzr$
+Applications	Downloads	Music		anaconda3	projects Desktop		Library		Pictures	assign1.R	sqlpad
+Documents	Movies		Public		homework	testdir
+What directories and files do you see when you run `ls`?*
+see above
 * You can use *options* to modify how a command runs.
 Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?*
 * The `man` ("manual") command tells you more about how any given command works. (*WARNING:* CodeAnywhere does not support the man command.
 You can click the following link to complete this task: http://man.he.net/).
 Run `man` to see instructions about how to use `man`.
 Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?*
 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
 Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed?*